-Famous archeology sites including Hetty Pegler’s Tump and Belas Knap.
+Famous archaeology sites including Hetty Pegler’s Tump and Belas Knap.
 Roman era and Iron Age Hill Forts abound on the higher promontories.

-Easy-to-moderate hiking days.
-While some days can be long underfoot, the Cotswolds Way is never strenuous.
+Easy to moderate hiking days.
+While some days can be long underfoot, the Cotswold Way is never strenuous.
 The high point on Cleeve Common is only 900 feet above sea level indicating that is impossible to have a very protracted period of ascent.

 Choose from our standard itinerary or customize the trek by adding or subtracting days.
 We are happy to offer harder or gentler hikes where possible.

 Exit Chipping Campden through rolling farmland and soon follow Mile Drive to Broadway Tower, one of the famous follies of the region.
-Lunch in Broadway, one of the Cotswolds most classic towns.
-Continue on to Stanton, perhaps the simplest and most charming Cotswolds village.
-Overnight in a simple Bed and Breakfast.
+Lunch in Broadway, one of the Cotswolds’ most classic towns.
+Continue on to Stanton, perhaps the simplest and most charming Cotswold village.
+Overnight in a simple B & B.

 This is a long day which can be broken up into two short ones.
-Begin with a lovely ramble through the hamlet of Stanway and continue on to Haile’s Abbey built by the brother of Edward II .
-Enjoy lunch in Winchecombe before continuing on to the Cotswolds Way highpoint on Cleeve Common.
-Spend the first of two nights in a very well appointed Bed and Breakfast.
+Begin with a lovely ramble through the hamlet of Stanway and continue on to Haile’s Abbey, built by the brother of Edward III.
+Enjoy lunch in Winchecombe before continuing on to the Cotswold Way high point on Cleeve Common.
+Spend the first of two nights in a very well-appointed B & B.

-Spend today high above Cheltenham, one of England’s prettier spa cities known for its Steeplechase grounds.
-Enjoy a pub lunch at the Reservoir Inn before a climb through atmospheric Lineover Wood and Ravensgare Hill.
+Spend today high above Cheltenham, one of England’s prettier spa cities, known for its steeplechase grounds.
+Stop for lunch before climbing through atmospheric Lineover Wood and Ravensgare Hill.
 Finish at the Seven Springs Pub.
-Pick up and return to your Cleeve Hill hotel.
+Transfer back to your Cleeve Hill Hotel.

 Begin with a long and pleasant traverse through Stockend Wood before ascending briefly to the Haresfield Beacon, a Roman Hill fort.
 Continue through the atmospheric Standish Wood and begin a lengthy descent into Stonehouse.
 Overnight in a fine hotel.

-The walk begins in the ancient mill town of Kings Stanley.
+Today’s walk begins in the ancient mill town of Kings Stanley.
 Pass by the famous Long Barrow and Hetty Pegler’s Tump (a Neolithic Chambered Mound).
 Ascend and traverse the lovely Cam Long Down and descend to Dursley for a pub lunch.
-Climb to the impressive Tyndall Monument before descent into Wotton Under Edge.
+Climb to the impressive Tyndall Monument before descent into Wotton-under-Edge.
 Overnight in an excellent B & B.

 Walk through the charming hamlets of Alderley and Hillesley and on to Hawkesbury Upton.
-Enjoy a classic pub lunch in this classic Cotswolds village.
+Enjoy a classic pub lunch in this classic Cotswold village.
 Continue down Bath Lane to the beautiful hamlets of Horton and Sodbury.
-Cross over Doddington Park to Tormarton and a good hotel.
+Cross over Doddington Park to Tormarton and your comfortable hotel.